Jonathon-Fleming/ToxPi-GIS/README.md

 # ToxPi-GIS
 Production of shareable, interactive feature layers from the output of the ToxPi GUI
 Requires ArcGIS Pro license
+Important Notes:
+Currently only for use with USA data
+State/County names in ToxPi output must be formatted as State, County and not County, State
+Special Steps are required to run with mac or linux

+Output
 * Steps to run from the command line:
   * Access environment using command:
     * "%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv"